GayanKaushalya/Crowny-hotel_Managment_system/README.md

 Configure the Database:
 Open the file: src/main/resources/application.properties Update the following lines with your own database details.
-You must create a database named crowny_hotel_db first. code
+You must create a database named crowny_hotel_db first.

+Set Up the Database

+You have two options to set up the database.
+The recommended method is to restore from the provided backup file.

+Option A: Restore from Backup (Recommended)

+This is the fastest way to get the exact database structure and sample data.

+Make sure your MySQL server is running.

+Unzip the backup file located in the /Database folder of this project.
+You should get a file named crowny_hotel_dump.sql.

+Log in to MySQL and create a new, empty database:

+code
+SQL
+download
+content_copy
+expand_less
+IGNORE_WHEN_COPYING_START
+IGNORE_WHEN_COPYING_END
+CREATE DATABASE crowny_hotel_db;

+From your command line (CMD or Terminal), run the following command to import the data from the dump file.
+You will be prompted for your MySQL password.

+code
+Bash
+download
+content_copy
+expand_less
+IGNORE_WHEN_COPYING_START
+IGNORE_WHEN_COPYING_END
+mysql -u [your_db_username] -p crowny_hotel_db < Database/crowny_hotel_dump.sql

+Replace [your_db_username] with your actual MySQL username (e.g., root).

+Option B: Create the Database Manually

+If you prefer to start with a completely empty database:

+Make sure your MySQL server is running.

+Log in to MySQL and run the following command:

+code
+SQL
+download
+content_copy
+expand_less
+IGNORE_WHEN_COPYING_START
+IGNORE_WHEN_COPYING_END
+CREATE DATABASE crowny_hotel_db;

+The Spring Boot application will automatically create the necessary tables when it starts for the first time.

+code
 Properties
 spring.datasource.url=jdbc:mysql://localhost:3306/crowny_hotel_db